 Fall Camping Clothing List

 The key to camping in the fall is to make sure you layer up from base layers upwards.
-It’s better to have many layers than just one or two warm layers, as it’s the trapped air between the layers that really keeps you warm.
-The other key thing is to stay warm.
+It’s better to have many layers than just one or two warm layers, as it’s the trapped air from body heat between the layers that really keeps you warm.

 Here is the list of clothing items you need to take with you to achieve this.